apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Michigan winter storm: 6-8 inches of snow expected for parts of state**
+**Sierra Leone repels attack by 'renegade soldiers' on Freetown barracks**

-You can read more about it [here](https://www.clickondetroit.com/weather/2023/11/26/michigan-winter-storm-6-8-inches-of-snow-expected-for-parts-of-state/).
+You can read more about it [here](https://www.reuters.com/world/africa/sierra-leone-security-forces-repelled-attack-barracks-govt-statement-2023-11-26/).

 ## Requirements
 - Python 3.8